The Indian province of West Bengal

 When to visit?

 Are you the type of person who likes to go out in the low season when there are fewer people?
 Or, in Calcutta – West Bengal, would you prefer the hustle and bustle of the high tourist season?
 Would you like to know when prices in Calcutta – West Bengal are lowest?
 They change throughout the year.
+At Travels Moove you will find practical tips for going there.

 Tips for a West Bengal trip